UniPiTechnology/evok/README.md

 - Evok v3 is based on Python3.
 - Updating Evok from v2 to v3 is unsupported.
 - Migration from Debian 10 is unsupported and it's recommended to start from a fresh operating system.
 - The configuration of Evok has been completely rewritten to yaml.
 Hardware configuration is using tree structure.
-See more information in the [evok configuration](./docs/configs/evok_configuration.md).
+See more information in the [Evok configuration](https://evok.readthedocs.io/en/latest/configs/evok_configuration/).
 - The device names in the API now match the name in the configuration.
-For more information see [evok configuration](./docs/configs/evok_configuration.md).
+For more information see [evok configuration](https://evok.readthedocs.io/en/latest/configs/evok_configuration/).
-- [Aliases](./docs/configs/aliases.md) system of I/Os has been rewritten and are saved 5 mins after change, not immediately.
+- [Aliases](https://evok.readthedocs.io/en/latest/configs/aliases/) system of I/Os has been rewritten and are saved 5 mins after change, not immediately.
 Saving can be forced via API.
 - Structure of the aliases configuration file has been changed.
 Evok automatically updates the configuration file if an old version is loaded.
 - Added option 'all' instead of circuit using API (/rest/relay/all).
 - The mod switching method for AO and AI has been changed.
 Now the measured value and the range are not set separately, but one mode represents a combination of both properties.
 - Modbus RTU durability has been improved.
 Loss of communication with one device will not affect the functionality of the entire bus.
+- evok-web was split into separate [repository](https://github.com/UniPiTechnology/evok-web-jq) and has to be installed manually.

 ## Developer Note

-Do you feel like contributing to EVOK, or perhaps have a neat idea for an improvement to our system?
+Do you feel like contributing to Evok, or perhaps have a neat idea for an improvement to our system?
 Feel free to contribute to this repository.

 ## License